lupyuen/lupyuen.github.io/src/dsi3.md

 -   How we're __building the missing pieces__ of the PinePhone Display Driver

+-   Why most parts of the Display Driver are in the __Zig Programming Language__

 # Complete Display Driver for PinePhone

 Through __Reverse Engineering__ (and plenty of experimenting), we discovered that these steps are needed for a __Complete Display Driver__ for PinePhone...